almazgimaev/sly-blog-multi-image-annotation-/README.md

     <blog-app github="import-coco/master"></blog-app>
 </div>

- - **Required step**: Create 1 or more tags with the `any_string` type in the project settings and assign each image with the value of the group name you want to distribute them into (tags allow us enable grouping images in labeling tool).
+ - **Required step** (for option 2): Create 1 or more tags with the `any_string` type in the project settings and assign each image with the value of the group name you want to distribute them into (tags allow enable grouping images in labeling tool).

  > You can create multiple tags and group images as you see fit.
 For example, in this case, creating additional tags like "color" and "body type" works similarly to filtering on a car sales website 🗒️.